”We are really excited to join forces with BE Power at the forefront of the next wave of Australian pumped hydro storage.

 Primary consultation has occurred with Toowoomba Regional Council as Lake Cressbrook’s primary landowner, and the Project has progressed to Stage 3 of Council’s Invitation to Tender (ITT) process for development of commercial terms.

-An Environmental Impact Statement (EIS) is being prepared for lodgement, and stakeholder and community consultation and engagement activities have commenced.
+As at Q2 2025 An Environmental Impact Statement (EIS) is being prepared for lodgement, and stakeholder and community consultation and engagement activities have commenced.
 The draft EIS will be publicly notified and the public (including government agencies) will have an opportunity to have their say on the project and its impacts (positive and negative).

 What engagement has occurred with Traditional Owners of the land?